elamaran619/amazon-quicksight-user-guide/doc_source/working-with-aws-vpc.md

 #### Security Group Rules for the Instance in Your VPC<a name="vpc-security-groups-for-instance"></a>

-The security group attached to your instance must allow inbound traffic from the Amazon QuickSight on the port that Amazon QuickSight is connecting to\.
+The security group attached to your data source's instance must allow inbound traffic from Amazon QuickSight on the port that Amazon QuickSight is connecting to\.

 You can do this by adding a rule to your security group that allows traffic from the security group ID that is associated with the Amazon QuickSight \(recommended\)\.
-Alternatively, you can use a rule that allows traffic from the private IP address of Amazon QuickSight\.
+Alternatively, you can use a rule that allows traffic from the private IP address assigned to Amazon QuickSight\.

+For more information, see [Security Groups for Your VPC](http://docs.aws.amazon.com//AmazonVPC/latest/UserGuide/VPC_SecurityGroups.html) and [VPCs and Subnets](http://docs.aws.amazon.com//AmazonVPC/latest/UserGuide/VPC_Subnets.html)\.

-#### Security Group Rules for the Amazon QuickSight Network Interface<a name="vpc-security-groups-for-eni"></a>
+#### Security Group Rules for Amazon QuickSight's Elastic Network Interface<a name="vpc-security-groups-for-eni"></a>

+When using a VPC Connection, traffic comes from the elastic network interface that we create in your VPC\.
+Each elastic network inteface gets its own private IP address that’s chosen from the subnet you configure\.
+The private IP address is unique for each AWS account, unlike the public IP range\.

-The security group attached to the Amazon QuickSight elastic network interface should have outbound rules allowing traffic to all of the instances in your VPC that you want Amazon QuickSight to connect to\.
+The security group attached to the Amazon QuickSight elastic network interface should have outbound rules allowing traffic to all of the data source instances in your VPC that you want Amazon QuickSight to connect to\.
 If you don't want to restrict which instances Amazon QuickSight can connect to, you can configure your security group with an outbound rule to allow traffic to 0\.0\.0\.0/0 on all ports\.
 If you want to restrict Amazon QuickSight to connect only to certain instances, you can specify the security group ID \(recommended\) or private IP address of the instances you want to allow\.
 You specify these, along with the appropriate port numbers for your instances, in your outbound security group rule\.

 The security group attached to the Amazon QuickSight elastic network interface behaves differently than most security groups\.
 Security groups are usually stateful, meaning that when an outbound connection is established the return traffic from the destination host is automatically allowed\.
 However, the security group attached to the Amazon QuickSight network interface isn't stateful\.
 This means that your return traffic from the destination host isn't automatically allowed\.
 In this case, adding an egress rule to the network interface security group doesn't work\.
 Therefore, you must add inbound rules to your security group to explicitly authorize it\.